Skip to content

 11. Gustave Caillebotte (1848-1894).

-These painters have demonstrated that art can be created by looking at the same thing in different ways, instead of seeking a different landscape or object each time.
-In this way, they responded to the social controversy of the moment: An order can be created for everyone equally, asking for the collaboration of each social group, rather than power shifting from one political group to another.
+These painters have shown that art can be created by looking at the same thing in different ways, rather than seeking a different landscape or object each time.
+In this way, they responded to the social controversy of the time: It is possible to create an order for everyone equally, asking each social group for their collaboration, instead of power passing from one political group to another.

 Examples of Impressionist paintings in the store: